22 Best Drought-Tolerant Plants for Texas

 • Water needs: Low

-• Note: Mildly toxic and one of the plants poisonous to dogs and cats.
+• Note: Mildly toxic and one of the toxic plants for dogs and cats.

 Drought-Tolerant Perennials for Texas